-My research focuses on three interconnected issues, with the aim of better understanding how citizens think about politics, how they make political decisions and what are the potential challenges to the stability of democratic systems.
-Below you can read more about my publications and working papers.
+My research has focused on three interconnected issues: technocratic attitudes, political distrust and representation, with the aim of better understanding how citizens think about politics, how they make political decisions and what are the potential challenges to the stability of democratic systems.
+My new research project Varieties of Expertise (VAR-EXP, 2022-2027) studies citizen attitudes towards experts and their assessment of the uses of expertise in democratic politics.
+More information and findings to follow.

 Democratic governments around the world are forced to deal with an increasing need for expertise and technocrats for effective governance, while at the same time remaining committed to and representative of the citizens who voted for them.
 The European crisis brought this uneasy relationship to the forefront of democratic politics, with multiple appointments of technocratic ministers and governments across European states.
 But how can we understand technocracy and the political power of experts within democratic political systems?
 This research project focuses on a series of questions surrounding the role of experts: What are citizens’ attitudes towards independent experts?
 How much ‘technocracy’ is entailed in our democracies?
 What are the consequences of technocratic decision-making?
 And at what point does the power of technocrats delegitimise the political system and become a serious challenge for representative democracy?